stbnrivas/dataModels/specs/Device/DeviceModel/doc/spec.md

     -   Mandatory

 -   `deviceClass` : Class of constrained device as specified by RFC 7228.
-If the device is not a constrained device this property can be left as `null` or undefined.
+If the device is not a constrained device this property shall not be present.

     -   Attribute type: [Text](https://schema.org/Text)
     -   Normative References: